IANOS: Cultural events

-In these 32 years IANOS has hosted events, exhibitions, book presentations, concerts, discussions and happenings featuring many writers, philosophers, politicians, musicians etc. Big names like Daniel Day-Lewis, Harry Markopoulos, Mikis Theodorakis, Eleni Karaindrou, Dionysis Savvopoulos, Antonio Gamoneda, Kostas Zouraris, Linda Papadopoulos, Eric-Emmanuel Schmitt, George Babiniotis, Jorge Bucay, Mimis Androulakis, Zyranna Zateli, Antonio Tabucchi, Amos Oz and many others have honored IANOS with their presence and presented their work.
+In these 32 years, IANOS has hosted events, exhibitions, book presentations, concerts, discussions and happenings featuring many writers, philosophers, politicians, musicians, etc. Big names like Daniel Day-Lewis, Harry Markopoulos, Mikis Theodorakis, Eleni Karaindrou, Dionysis Savvopoulos, Antonio Gamoneda, Kostas Zouraris, Linda Papadopoulos, Eric-Emmanuel Schmitt, George Babiniotis, Jorge Bucay, Mimis Androulakis, Zyranna Zateli, Antonio Tabucchi, Amos Oz and many others have honored IANOS and presented their work.
 IANOS has also organized special events in memory of artists like Nikos Engonopoulos and Nikos Kazantzakis.
-During its operation, many important institutions have collaborated with IANOS for the organization of several cultural activities such as Amnesty International, Greenpeace, Green Drinks, the British Council and many others; furthermore IANOS has always been present in the various local cultural festivals like the Thessaloniki Film Festival and the Athens Festival.
-During the first 25 years (1984–2009) IANOS had hosted about 2273 events in total.
-1385 events were held at the Stadiou Street store in Athens during its 43 months of operation – that is an average of 32 events per month.
-A breakdown of the type of events held in Athens is as follows: 38% book presentations, 24% music concerts, 8% children's events, 8% special events, 6% press conferences, 5% public speeches & discussions, 5% art exhibitions/installations, and 7% were Hellenic Open University seminars, European Parliament days and performances.
-During the same period (1984–2009) the HQ store in Aristotelous Square, Thessaloniki hosted 888 events of which 60% were book presentations, 15% art exhibitions, 9% children's events, 7% press conferences, 4% special events, and 5% were speeches, seminars and world days celebrations.
+During its operation, many important institutions have collaborated with IANOS for the organization of several cultural activities, such as Amnesty International, Greenpeace, Green Drinks, the British Council and many others; furthermore, IANOS has been present at various local cultural festivals, like the Thessaloniki Film Festival and the Athens Festival.

+During the first 25 years (1984–2009), IANOS hosted about 2,273 events in total.
+1,385 events were held at the Stadiou Street store in Athens during its 43 months of operation—that is an average of 32 events per month.
+A breakdown of the type of events held in Athens is as follows: 38% book presentations, 24% music concerts, 8% children's events, 8% special events, 6% press conferences, 5% public speeches and discussions, 5% art exhibitions/installations, and 7% were Hellenic Open University seminars, European Parliament days and performances.
+During the same period (1984–2009) the HQ store in Aristotelous Square, Thessaloniki hosted 888 events, of which 60% were book presentations, 15% art exhibitions, 9% children's events, 7% press conferences, 4% special events, and 5% were speeches, seminars and world days celebrations.

 Publications

 IANOS Publications has published many Greek writers, poets and artists.
 IANOS also prints quarterly the literature magazine FILOLOGOS and has published 19 special themed annual calendars since 1993.
 The themes and topics of the publishing house include art, biographies, anthologies, collections, poetry, fiction, special editions, music books & CDs, non-fiction, and the city of Thessaloniki.
-Overall IANOS publications comprise more than 170 books and every year around 20 new titles are published.
+Overall, IANOS publications comprise more than 170 books and every year, around 20 new titles are published.

 Finances

-IANOS annual turnover has jumped from 4,5 million euros in 2003 to 13,1 in 2009.
+IANOS annual turnover has jumped from €4.5 million in 2003 to €13.1 million in 2009.
 It holds more than 13% of the total bookstores sales in Greece, and as of 2010 the total number of visits at the stores is estimated to be around 1 million per year.
-Currently IANOS employs more than 100 people.
+Currently, IANOS employs more than 100 people.